wavemaker/docs/learn/using-service-variables-queries-procedure/index.md

 Showcases:

-- use a Service Variable for Queries created in Database.
+- to use a Service Variable for Queries created in Database.
 The common use case will be Queries with/without parameters.
-- such as Select distinct to populate select widgets also can be bound to service variables.
+- Queries such as Select distinct to populate select widgets also can be bound to service variables.
-- Queries also can be bound to Service Variable.
+- Aggregate Queries also can be bound to Service Variable.
-- procedures can be bound to Service Variable.
+- Stored procedures can be bound to Service Variable.

 <iframe width="708" height="427" src="https://docs.google.com/presentation/d/1xymo43u5wcAaaQTnxPXi0aqGY7P-4w9bq0UMDLveh0A/embed?start=false&amp;loop=false&amp;delayms=3000" frameborder="0" allowfullscreen="allowfullscreen" mozallowfullscreen="mozallowfullscreen" webkitallowfullscreen="webkitallowfullscreen"></iframe>